 Sony unveiled Project Morpheus at GDC 2014 introducing us to the first real virtual reality competitor to the Oculus Rift.

 GDC 2015 saw the latest announcement revealing the newest evolution of Morpheus.
-Even better, barring any complications, we'll be able to own one in the first half of 2016.
+The even better news is that, barring any complications, we'll be able to own one in the first half of 2016.

-Complete with a larger 5.7-inch OLED screen with 1920 x RGB x 1080 resolution.
+Complete with a larger 5.7-inch OLED screen with 1920 x RGB x 1080 resolution, Morpheus 2.0's leap forward is more notable than it probably sounds.
 The field of view has been stretched to 100 degrees, and Project Morpheus now supports an impressive 120fps output (a new SDK will let 60fps images output at 120fps, too).

 It now also supports 3D audio and has a new feature called social screen, which lets users take the same gameplay they see inside their Morpheus and put it on a TV so other people can play along.

 The new design is, obviously, the most noticeable part of the Morpheus.
-It feels far lighter than the Crescent Bay edition of the Rift - and it's far easier to put on and take off, especially for the glasses-adorned folk (like me).
-The visor even fits super comfortably over my large frames, though there were moments where they fogged up a little.
-But a simple push forward with a new quick release button on the bottom right of the visor, freed it from my face making is easy to readjust.
+It feels far lighter than the Crescent Bay edition of the Rift - and it's far easier to put on and take off, especially for the glasses-adorned folk - the visor even fits super comfortably over large frames.

-During my demo of The London Heist, I felt like the Eye had a difficult time tracking my movements especially when I was trying to reload my gun quickly.
-It may have been due to me kneeling to hide behind a VR desk making it difficult for the camera to see my hands, but popping out to shoot the baddies proved easy.
+It wasn't perfect - I felt like the Eye sometimes had difficulty tracking my movements, especially when I was trying to reload my gun quickly.
+That may have been due to me kneeling to hide behind a VR desk, making it difficult for the camera to see my hands.

-The experience as a whole was pretty exciting.
-It's definitely the most interactive VR demo I've done, and the most fast paced.
+The experience as a whole was quite incredible, and probably the most immersive I've had with VR to date.
 I loved how I wanted to experience something like BioShock Infinite or GTA V in VR, and this demo gave me a little sneak peek of what gaming could be like with FPS type games.

 The other demo I tried involved a PS4 Dualshock controller and those little guys from Sony's augmented reality game, The Playroom.